5 easy steps to waste less food

 Do your bit.
 You can help reduce food waste by rethinking what you do with what usually ends up in your kitchen bin.

-Did you know that fruit and veggies generate the highest levels of food waste in SA?
-That’s according to research conducted by the World Widelife Fund for Nature, who also report that of the 31 million tons of food available in SA every year, one third (some 10 million tons!) is lost to waste.
-That’s enough to fill the Cape Town stadium more than five times over every year!
+Did you know that around 10.3 million tonnes of edible food in South Africa are being discarded or left to spoil That’s according to research conducted by the Water Research Commission, who also report the most wasted food types are seeds and pulses, followed by fresh fruits and vegetables, which make up an estimated 44% of food waste!
+This waste is enough to feed 16 192 children two nutritious meals every day for a year!
 You can help reduce food waste by rethinking what you do with some of the food that usually ends up in your kitchen bin.
 Here’s how:

 Resist the urge to toss veggie trimmings while you’re making dinner.
 Save those carrot tops, beetroot and celery leaves, tougher cauliflower, broccoli and asparagus stems and any vegetable peels to make a flavourful vegetable stock.
 Rinse the bits and bobs, keep in a container in the fridge, then add them to water (about 2 full cups to a litre of water) with any wilted herbs you might have, as well as ½ t each fennel seeds and black peppercorns.
 Simmer for 20 minutes then strain (the cooked bits can go on the compost heap if you have one), season to taste and use the stock for everything from soups to risottos.